eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 ## NSDictionary

 * An immutable collection of key value pairs
-* keys and values are both objects
+* keys and values are both objects (however see note below on what objects make good keys)

 ```objc
 // @{ key: value, key2: value2, key3: value3 }